pytroll/pyresample/docs/source/howtos/data_reduce.rst

 Reduction of swath data
 =======================
-Given a swath and a cartesian grid or grid lons and lats pyresample can reduce the swath data to only the relevant part covering the grid area.
+Given a swath and a cartesian grid or grid lons and lats, pyresample can reduce the swath data to only the relevant part covering the grid area.
 The reduction is coarse in order not to risk removing relevant data.